Hurricane Irma blacks out Puerto Rico, heads for Hispaniola | New Country 923

 Significant damage was also reported on St. Martin, an island split between French and Dutch control.
 Photos and video circulating on social media showed major damage to the airport in Philipsburg and the coastal village of Marigot heavily flooded.
 France sent emergency food and water there and to the French island of St. Bart’s, where Irma ripped off roofs and knocked out electricity.
 Dutch marines who flew to St. Martin and two other Dutch island reported extensive damage but no deaths or injuries.

-By late Wednesday, the center of the storm was about 85 miles northwest of San Juan, Puerto Rico, and moving to the west-northwest at 16 mph (26 kph).
+By early Thursday, the center of the storm was about 140 miles (225 kilometers) northwest of San Juan, Puerto Rico, and moving west-northwest near 16 mph (26 kph).

 More than half the island of Puerto Rico was without power, leaving 900,000 in the dark and nearly 50,000 without water, the U.S. territory’s emergency management agency said in the midst of the storm.
 Fourteen hospitals were using generators after losing power, and trees and light poles were strewn across roads.